Creative Aging Classes

 The Arts Council of Wayne County

 Instructor Evelyn Wool is a self-taught artist, author, and farmer who raises dairy goats, cows, pigs, and chickens on the farm she started with her husband after moving to North Carolina from Connecticut in 2014.
 Evelyn writes, illustrates, and self-publishes children’s books in the series: Stories from The Wool Family Farm featuring her true adventures with the farm’s many curious animals.
+She is also the designer and editor of the Johnston County Arts Council’s collaborative coffee table book Johnston County Creates: 50 Years of Creativity.

 Watercolor Basics